Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Higher commutative monoids and higher semiadditivity

 \begin{rem}

 Informally, a $p$-typical $m$-commutative pre-monoid consists of restriction maps

 for $f\colon A\to B \in \Sfin{m}{p}$, and push-forward, or integration, maps

 The functoriality in spans encodes Fubini and base-change type compatibilities of the restriction and integration maps, as in \cite[Proposition 3.1.13 \& Corollary 3.1.14]{TeleAmbi}.
-In the special case where $M$ is a $p$-typical $m$-commutative monoid, and denoting $M(\pt)$ again by $M$, we can view the above as an integration of \emph{$M$-valued functions} on $A$ along the map $f\colon A\to B$. \end{rem}
+In the special case where $M$ is a $p$-typical $m$-commutative monoid, and denoting $M(\pt)$ again by $M$, we can view the above as an integration of \emph{$M$-valued functions} on $A$ along the fibers of the map $f\colon A\to B$. \end{rem}

 \begin{rem} We can view a $1$-commutative pre-monoid $M$ as a ($p$-typical) \emph{global equivariant object} in $\cC$ (in the sense of \cite{schwede2018global}) endowed with extra ``exotic transfer,'' or ``deflation'' maps along morphisms of groupoids with non-discrete fibers.
 In this language, the property of being a ($p$-typical) $m$-commutative monoid corresponds to the property of being Borel-complete. \end{rem}